 - Prague: Iconic Insider Exterior Grand Walking Tour

 Prague Walking Tour: Charles Bridge to Astronomical Clock

 Old Town Square

-Over the years, many ancient buildings have surrounded the square.
-While many have not survived the ravages of time, there are beautiful examples of architecture from a number of different eras, including Romanesque, Baroque, and Gothic architecture.
+Over the years, numerous ancient buildings have surrounded the square.
+Although many have succumbed to time, beautiful examples of architecture from different eras, including Romanesque, Baroque, and Gothic, still exist.

-Perhaps the most famous and most awe-inspiring landmark in Old Town Square is the Prague Astronomical Clock.
-We’ll go into more details of this famous Czech landmark later.
-The square’s popularity peaks around the Easter Holidays, and in December when the Prague Christmas Markets are held here, and New Year’s Eve festivities after that.
+But perhaps the most famous and awe-inspiring landmark in Old Town Square is the Prague Astronomical Clock — we’ll share more on that below.
+The square’s popularity peaks during the Easter Holidays, in December during the Prague Christmas Markets, and the New Year’s Eve festivities.

 See Related: Best Travel Apps in Europe

 Prague Astronomical Clock

 While admiring the timeless allure of Old Town Square, you may stroll alongside the magnificent Prague Orloj or Astronomical Clock – the oldest astronomical clock still in use.
 It was initially installed in 1410!

 The Prague Orloj exhibits the coordinates and actions of the sun, moon, constellations, and other planets.
 It also showcases the time and date, planetary alignments, and zodiac information.
 The Orljob currently holds the distinction of being the third-oldest astronomical clock globally, but it’s the only one still in use.